 There are some indicators to see if the piano has been taken good care of:

 - Bleached wood would suggest that it has been standing next to a window

-- Varnish or wood that seem to bubble or peel could indicate sun or heat
+- Varnish or wood that seems to bubble or peel could indicate sun or heat

 - Chips in the wood or finish would indicate rough handling

-- Small things like scratched, half loose sheet music holder would indicate disrespectful care
+- Small things such as a scratched, half-loose sheet music holder would indicate disrespectful care

-- Stained keys, dissymmetry in the key and unevenness of touch of the keys tells its own story
+- Stained keys, unsymmetrical keys and unevenness of touch tell their own story

-- The amount of dust inside the piano, especially dust that has “crystalized” in the corners and almost appears like lime will confirm cursory care or that the piano may have been tuned but never serviced.
+- The amount of dust inside the piano (especially dust that has “crystallized” in the corners and almost appears like lime), will confirm cursory care or that the piano may have been tuned but never serviced.

-The above is only a few indicators and a second hand piano should at best only be purchased from a reputable dealer or someone with a proven track record in the piano tuning and repair business.
-If purchasing a piano from a private individual given the potential financial outlay you will be well advised to take a tuner/ expert with to evaluate the piano for you as the trained eye and ear of a piano tuner will immediately pick up possible flaws that even a trained musician may not pick up.
-Even if a small call out fee is applicable, it is well worth the reward of avoiding later unavoidable expenses because of flaws that even the seller may not have been aware of.
-These notes were carefully prepared for you by Raymond Cugnolio.
-We hope that you enjoy your beautiful instrument—may it continue bringing you years of pleasure!
-Should you have any questions or queries, feel free to contact us.
+The above is only a few indicators and a second-hand piano should at best only be purchased from a reputable dealer or someone with a proven track record in the piano tuning and repair business.
+When purchasing a piano from a private individual please keep in mind the expenses you will incur.
+You will be well advised to contact a technician to evaluate the piano for you, as the trained eye and ear of a piano tuner will immediately pick up possible flaws that even a trained musician may not notice.
+Even if a small call-out fee is applicable, it is well worth the reward of avoiding later unavoidable expenses because of flaws that even the seller may not have been aware of.